ShivanshSetia/Demo-Model-Win-Fantasy-Game-/README.md

 # Demo-Model-Win-Fantasy-Game-

-Differences in   Actual Paper                             vs                          My Implementation
+Differences in   Actual Paper(A)                             vs                          My Implementation(B)

-* It uses a Dirichlet-multinomial data generating         * It uses mean and std deviation of fantasy pts and generates data on that . process for selection.
+* (A)It uses a Dirichlet-multinomial data generating process for selection         vs (B) It uses mean and std deviation of fantasy pts and generates data on that .

-* It uses Binary Quadratic Program Technique to           * It simply choses the max probability from the result and choses as the best optimize the results                                         optimum value
+* It uses Binary Quadratic Program Technique to optimize the result           vs (B) It simply choses the max probability from the result and choses as the best